avirgos/password-generator/README.md

 ## Overview

-Script which generates one or multiple random passwords.
+Bash script to generate one or multiple random passwords.

 In the multiple random passwords mode, passwords generated are stored in a protected ```.csv``` file readable and writable only by you.